 Water births are my all time superhero!

 There are many pros and cons to having a water birth so you will want to be fully informed before you make a decision to go ahead and have one.

 Today I want to go over the different aspects of having a water birth including the reason that some women choose to avoid it.

 If you have never experienced a water birth before you will definitely want to after reading this, ha!
 (I’m obviously not biased)

-Well, truthfully I’m not here to convince you that having a water birth is the only way to go because it’s not.
+Well, truthfully I’m not here to convince you that having a water birth is the only way to go if you want a natural birth because it’s not.

 I’ve given birth to 4 children and not all of them were water births but certainly the last 2 definitely were and it was the best decision I’ve ever made.

 Giving birth is never going to be an easy task so you have to make the most of it (so to speak).

 It’s not called labor for nothing, that’s for sure!

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here